Establishing the lending framework

 Once your position and objectives are clearly defined, the focus shifts to structuring.

-This stage considers how lending should be arranged - not just for approval, but for alignment with your broader financial direction.
+This stage considers how lending is arranged for alignment with broader financial direction.

 Different approaches can produce materially different outcomes.
-The role of structuring is to ensure the chosen path is deliberate, not incidental.
+Structuring ensures the chosen path is deliberate

 Options Considered